Go to top

 YES!
 We are open!

-With the ever-evolving and challenging COVID-19 situation, we have made some temporary changes to the services we are offering.
+With the current ACT Lock-down, we have made some temporary changes to the services we are offering.

 Current changes to our services

 We are currently still open to service our customers.
-We have temporarily suspended our usual on-site services until further notice.
-We’re offering all services via remote sessions at present.
-We have made this decision in the best interest of both your and our health.
+Due to the current lock-down we have suspended our usual on-site services.
+We’re offering all services via remote sessions.

 We’ll look to resume our usual services as soon as possible.